-Mega Man is another fighter who’s had an interesting history as a Figure Player.
-To start, he was arguably the worst FP in Super Smash Bros.
-4. His AI couldn’t do anything properly: it used projectiles at close range, refused to camp, and often failed to score KOs.
-Mega Man struggles with many of the same issues in Super Smash Bros.
+Mega Man is another fighter who’s had an interesting history in the world of competitive amiibo training.
+To start, he was the single worst Figure Player in Super Smash Bros. for Wii U. His AI couldn’t do anything properly: it used projectiles at close range, refused to camp, and often failed to score KOs.
+Mega Man struggles with similar issues in Super Smash Bros.
 Ultimate, but he’s actually considered mid-tier in this game by virtue of his melee attacks alone!
-If you’d like to learn more about Mega Man’s metagame history, feel free to read his corresponding wiki page.
+If you’d like to learn more about Mega Man’s metagame history, feel free to check his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 It’s time to talk Spirits!
-Which means – if you’ve read our guides before, you know this – it’s time for the same tired old rant on making sure your Figure Player is Level 1 when it inherits its Spirit team.
+If you’ve read our guides before, you know what’s coming next: the same tired old rant on how your Figure Player has to be Level 1 when it inherits its Spirit team.
 We definitely don’t need to talk about how badly Spirits shuffle training data, and we definitely don’t need to link our full Spirits guide in case you want to learn more.
-And this definitely isn’t a complete list of Mega Man’s best Spirit builds:

 Raid Boss Training

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.